 The Responsible Choice

 Buying antique jewellery is both ethical and eco-friendly as harmful and destructive mining processes are not needed to make an item yours.
-So give yourself a pat on the back!

 Find Out MoreA very sweet and pretty 15ct62.5% pure gold (or 625 parts pure gold and 375 parts other metals).
-Popular during the Victorian, Edwardian and Art Deco eras but was discontinued in the mid-1930s. gold ring that was made circa 1830.
+Popular during the Victorian, Edwardian and Art Deco eras but was discontinued in the mid-1930s.
+More gold ring that was made circa 1830.
 It is composed of a small cluster with a square cut rubyOne of the most valuable gemstones on earth.
 From the corundum family, the red variety being ruby and the blue, sapphire.
-With the exception of the diamond, corundum is the hardest of the gemstones on the Mohs scale scoring a 9. in the centre and six naturalA natural stone is called such because it has not been subjected to any treatments. split pearls surrounding it.
-The shankThe circle of metal that attaches to the decorative part of a ring and encircles the finger. is particularly interesting with a reeded and pierced foliate design.
+With the exception of the diamond, corundum is the hardest of the gemstones on the Mohs scale scoring a 9.
+More in the centre and six naturalA natural stone is called such because it has not been subjected to any treatments.
+More split pearls surrounding it.
+The shankThe circle of metal that attaches to the decorative part of a ring and encircles the finger.
+More is particularly interesting with a reeded and pierced foliate design.
 It is delicate looking and a typical ring that would have been worn in Jane Austin’s time.
 It is as wearable now as it was then

-Buying antique jewellery is both ethical and eco-friendly as harmful and destructive mining processes are not needed to make an item yours.
-So give yourself a pat on the back!
+The DetailsBuying antique jewellery is both ethical and eco-friendly as harmful and destructive mining processes are not needed to make an item yours.

 Find Out MoreWe always stand by our five core principles: